20centcroak/github-cheatsheet/cheatsheet.md

 dce055a HEAD@{2}: checkout: moving from featureZ to featureFromFirstCommit
 6cf4f3a (HEAD -> featureZ) HEAD@{3}: checkout: moving from featureFromFirstCommit to featureZ
 dce055a HEAD@{4}: commit: add feature in fileA from first commit

+then, as done when creating a branch poitning on a specific, we can recreate a branch:

 ### List branches